tztztztz/php-no-slam-cache/README.md

 # The Solution to Slamming and basic No Slam Cache usage

-No Slam Cache Package is a solution to Cache Slamming Problem, providing process synchronisation using PECL Synch package (SyncReaderWriter Class: http://php.net/manual/en/class.syncreaderwriter.php), and many readers one writer at once synchronisation model.
+No Slam Cache Package is a solution to Cache Slamming Problem, providing process synchronisation using PECL Sync package (SyncReaderWriter Class: http://php.net/manual/en/class.syncreaderwriter.php), and many readers one writer at once synchronisation model.

 Using No Slam Cache requires different than usual approach to creating the resource, NOT like this: